2023 James Logan Martin Luther King Jr Invitational

 Overview:

 I have worn a number of professional hats through the years and they all influence how I see the debate.
 First, I am an attorney.
 This means that I insist upon evidence and its integrity.
 Under no circumstances do I tolerate debaters who play fast and loose with interpretation of evidence.
-Second, I am a teacher which means I seek to maximize education for all of us who are involved in the debate.
+Second, I am an educator which means I seek to maximize education for all of us who are involved in the debate.
 Please join me in that effort when you are debating in front of me.

 I encourage you to read the LD section of this paradigm from the section on Points through the end.
 That information pertains to you as well.